mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/self-managed/index.md

 <p class="message--note"><strong>NOTE: </strong>Be aware of these limitations in the current release of Konvoy.</p>

-- Konvoy supports moving only one set of cluster objects from the bootstrap cluster to the workload cluster, or vice-versa.
+- DKP supports moving only one set of cluster objects from the bootstrap cluster to the workload cluster, or vice-versa.
-- Konvoy only supports moving all namespaces in the cluster; Konvoy does not support migration of individual namespaces.
+- DKP only supports moving all namespaces in the cluster; DKP does not support migration of individual namespaces.

 [pivot]: https://cluster-api.sigs.k8s.io/reference/glossary.html?highlight=pivot#pivot
 [createthecluster]: ../create-cluster